jeevanms003/Expense-tracker-app/README.md

 6)Cross-Platform: Built with Flutter for compatibility on iOS and Android.

+Key Technologies:

-7)Key Technologies: Flutter, Provider, SQLite, Material 3, Poppins font, gradient animations, haptic feedback, internationalization, and InkWell for interactive ripple effects.
+Flutter, Provider, SQLite, Material 3, Poppins font, gradient animations, haptic feedback, internationalization, and InkWell for interactive ripple effects.